mirumee/ariadne-website/docs/subscriptions.md

 This is where the `Subscription` type is useful.
 It's similar to `Query` but as each subscription remains an open channel you can send anywhere from zero to millions of responses over its lifetime.

 > Because of their nature, subscriptions are only possible to implement in asynchronous servers that implement the WebSockets protocol.
+> (If you are using `uvicorn` you need to `pip install websockets` otherwise you'll get `Could not connect to websocket endpoint ws://localhost:8000/.
+Please check if the endpoint url is correct.`)
 >
 > *WSGI*-based servers (including Django) are synchronous in nature and *unable* to handle WebSockets which makes them incapable of implementing subscriptions.
 >